In a nutshell

-This online Certificate IV in Allied Health Assistance (Speech Pathology) (HLT43015) offered by Open Colleges in partnership with Integrated Care Management Training (ICMT), gives you the education and skills to forge a successful career as a speech pathology assistant.
+This online HLT43015 Certificate IV in Allied Health Assistance (Speech Pathology) offered by Open Colleges in association with Integrated Care Management & Training Pty Ltd (RTO: 90197), gives you the education and skills to forge a successful career as a speech pathology assistant.

 Whether you’re changing careers, keen to bolster existing skills or just entering the workforce, this online health assistance course qualifies you to work under a qualified professional to assist clients to overcome speech, understanding and swallowing difficulties caused by conditions like autism, stroke, stuttering, cleft palate and Down’s syndrome.

 You’ll learn to support the development of speech and communication skills, provide support in dysphagia management, and assist and support the use of augmentative and alternative communication systems.
 You’ll also develop skills in case management, conducting group sessions, and legal and ethical compliance procedures.

 Students of the HLT43015 Certificate IV in Allied Health Assistance (Speech Pathology) must complete a minimum of 120 hours of work placement.

 The Certificate IV will be issued by Integrated Care Management & Training Pty Ltd.